pdcherry/cherry-cv-public/README.md

 ### Senior Scientist, Oncology

-BillionToOne
+BillionToOne, Inc.

 Menlo Park, CA

 Current - Sep 2024

-- Generated 500+ automated ddPCR primer / probe designs with pipeline in `snakemake` using `s3` database of variant data and `primer3` primer selection
+- Designed and implemented multiplexed amplicon NGS assay with `Bioconductor` NCBI tools and `primer3` primer selection; generated 500+ automated ddPCR designs with pipeline in `snakemake` using `s3` database of variant data.
-- Informed key product decisions with historical analyses using PostgreSQL / ssh and s3 data sources and linear mixed-effects modeling
+- Informed key product decisions with analyses using PostgreSQL and s3 data sources and linear mixed-effects modeling
+- Circulated internal research reports on Notion written in Quarto notebooks with reproducible Python and R code.

 ### Senior Scientist, Genomics

-Twist Bioscience
+Twist Bioscience, Inc.

 South San Francisco, California

-Apr 2024 - Jan 2021
+Apr 2024 - Dec 2021

 - Invented and introduced multiple new products to market, yielding
   \$1M+ in new revenue as *Tech Lead*, including: *Pan-cancer cfDNA* (v1